 Consultation Talk

-Prompt: Use short clips from GP: Behind Closed Doors to explore how GPs communicate in a busy surgery.
-Analyse how the GP opens the conversation, manages multiple problems, and checks the patient’s understanding.
+Prompt: Use short clips from the GP: Behind Closed Doors series to explore how GPs (general practitioners) communicate in a busy surgery.
+Analyse how the GP opens the conversation, manages conversational topics, and achieve mutual understanding with the patient

 This task asks you to explore how GPs communicate during real consultations inside a busy surgery.
 Using short clips from GPs: Behind Closed Doors, you will analyse: